StalkerZ/aws-cdk-fargate-docker/README.md

 ## Removing setup
 * Destroy all stacks
-* You will have ACM Certificates, hosted zone (with an NS record, $0.50 per month), AWS Secrets Manager secret ($0.40 per month) left in your AWS infra
+* You will have hosted zone ($0.50 per month), AWS Secrets Manager secret ($0.40 per month per secret) and ACM certificates left in your AWS infra